LucaCarignano/notifications/SRS.md

 #### 3.1.1 User interfaces
 <incompleto>
+A first-time user of the "D.A.N.S" should see the log-in page when he enter in the web page, see Figure 1.
+If the user has not registered, he should be able to do that on the log-in page or enter like a invited user.
+If the user is not a first-time user, he have to log-in and identify itself, see Figure 2.
+Every user should have a profile page where they can edit their e-mail address and password, see Figure 3.
+Also, the user can set the mobile application to his preferred language

+Now, both users continue to the next interface, see Figure 4.
+Here the user watch all the documents unread and he should be able to click in one of interest to expand it to watch it better.

+Another userface will be the page where the user can search and suscribe to some tags.
+See Figure 5.
+A list of tags is shown and the user can select some of them.
+Each tag should give the number of documents that are vinculated to it.

 Define the software components for which a user interface is needed.
 Describe the logical characteristics of each interface between the software product and the users.
 This may include sample screen images, any GUI standards or product family style guides that are to be followed, screen layout constraints, standard buttons and functions (e.g., help) that will appear on every screen, keyboard shortcuts, error message display standards, and so on.
 Details of the user interface design should be documented in a separate user interface specification.

 Could be further divided into Usability and Convenience requirements.